 In His Own Words

 My father, Victor, who grew up in western Maine, was totally deaf but functioned more or less normally using a bone-conductor hearing aid.
 My mother, Dorothy (née Miller) even though she lost her parents when she was sixteen, became the first in her family ever to graduate from college (Otterbein) and became a school teacher.
-Victor spent eleven years going to college part-time (Ohio Northern University), from the time I was five years old until he was sixteen, and worked two jobs at a time throughout that period.
+Victor spent eleven years going to college part-time (Ohio Northern University), from the time I was five years old until I was sixteen, and worked two jobs at a time throughout that period.
 Victor, too, eventually became a teacher.

 My conventional education included two years each of Spanish, Latin, and French in the public schools.
 As a private student of piano in Lima from the age of six, I anticipated a career as a classical concert pianist.
 At 18, though, in an accident at an after-school job, I nearly severed my right index finger near the palm.
 In spite of the damaged finger I was accepted at the University of Cincinnati College-Conservatory of Music with a piano concentration, where I took a year of college Russian as an elective.
 The finger would not behave, though, and the career as a pianist was cut short.

 The following summer I signed up for four years in the Army during the Vietnam police action.
 The Army sent me to the Defense Language Institute in Monterey, California, for a year of intensive Russian, followed by training and service as a Russian-language cryptanalyst in Augsburg, Deutschland, a.k.a., West Germany.